risingwavelabs/rfcs/rfcs/0049-temporal-join.md

 ![event_time_temporal_join](images/0049-temporal-join/event_time_temporal_join.svg)

-The event time temporal join is far more complicated than the process time temporal join.
-It requires watermark and maintaining states for both input sides.
+The event time temporal join is far more complicated than the process time temporal join. **It requires watermark columns and maintaining states for both input sides**.
 The syntax looks like that `SELECT * FROM A LEFT JOIN B FOR SYSTEM_TIME AS OF A.even_time ON A.col = B.id`, where `event_time` is the watermark column of the table `A`.
 This SQL means for each row from table A, it will lookup the snapshot of table B based on its `even_time`.
 In order to find the exact snapshot of table B, table B (the inner side) also needs to have a watermark column.
 Only in this way we can make sure table A will not join a stale snapshot of table B. The reason why both sides need state is that both sides need to store rows beyond the current watermark.
 The reason why the outer side needs a watermark is that it can use it to keep its state small.

 Let's go through an example.